MScBiomedicalInformatics/MSIB32500/lectures/lecture5.md

 ### Bar plot

-To compare and contrast the gene expression of several samples, we can us the **barplot()** command in R. For example, to plot the expression of
-4 Cyclin genes expression values in 3 ALL and 3 AML samples.
+To compare and contrast the gene expression of several samples, we can us the **barplot()** command in R. For example, to plot the expression of 4 Cyclin genes expression values in 3 ALL and 3 AML samples:

 ```{r}
 > grep("CCN", golub.gnames[,2])